-- Hospital staff from subscriber organizations for HPE; - ACE for ALTCS; and - Health-e-Arizona Plus (HEAplus) for all other programs.
+- Hospital staff from subscriber organizations for HPE; and - Health-e-Arizona Plus (HEAplus) for all other programs.

-Term Definition A decision letter that notifies a customer of approval of AHCCCS Medical Assistance program eligibility.
-Subscriber Organizations An organization that has signed an

-HEAplus subscription agreement that sets forth the terms under which the organization may have access to HEAplus.
+Term Definition Approval Letter A decision letter that notifies a customer of approval of AHCCCS Medical Assistance program eligibility.
+Subscriber Organizations An organization that has signed a HEAplus subscription agreement that sets forth the terms under which the organization may have access to HEAplus.